 Severe convective storms in the US

-The cumulative losses from SCS in the US in 2022 were more than USD 25 billion, well above the average of the previous 10 years (inflation adjusted).
+The cumulative losses from SCS in the US were more than USD 25 billion, well above the average of the previous 10 years (inflation adjusted).
 We expect annual insured losses from SCS in the US to continue rising in line with the annual 5‒7% increase in global losses from natural catastrophes.

 Average SCS losses will likely exceed USD 25 billion annually in the coming years, reaching USD 30 billion before the end of the decade, equivalent to around 7% of projected US property sector premiums.